Heliostat: Tracking alternatives

 There are heliostat designs which do not require the rotation axes to have any exact orientation.
 For example, there may be light-sensors close to the target which send signals to motors so that they correct the alignment of the mirror whenever the beam of reflected light drifts away from the target.
 The directions of the axes need be only approximately known, since the system is intrinsically self-correcting.
 However, there are disadvantages, such as that the mirror has to be manually realigned every morning and after any prolonged cloudy spell, since the reflected beam, when it reappears, misses the sensors, so the system cannot correct the orientation of the mirror.
-There are also geometrical problems which limit the functioning of the heliostat when the directions of the sun and the target, as seen from the mirror, are very different.
+There are also geometrical problems which limit the functioning of the heliostat when the directions of the Sun and the target, as seen from the mirror, are very different.
 Because of the disadvantages, this design has never been commonly used, but some people do experiment with it.

-Typically, the heliostat mirror moves at a rate that is 1/2 the angular motion of the sun.
-There is another arrangement that satisfies the definition of a heliostat yet has a mirror motion that is 2/3rd of the motion of the sun.
+Typically, the heliostat mirror moves at a rate that is 1/2 the angular motion of the Sun.
+There is another arrangement that satisfies the definition of a heliostat yet has a mirror motion that is 2/3rd of the motion of the Sun.

 Many other types of heliostat have also occasionally been used.
 In the very earliest heliostats, for example, which were used for daylighting in ancient Egypt, servants or slaves kept the mirrors aligned manually, without using any kind of mechanism.
 (There are places in Egypt where this is done today, for the benefit of tourists.
-In the movie The Fifth Element an Egyptian boy holds a mirror to illuminate a wall inside a cave for a fictional archaeologist.)
-Elaborate clockwork heliostats were made during the 19th Century which could reflect sunlight to a target in any direction using only a single mirror, minimizing light losses, and which automatically compensated for the sun's seasonal movements.
+In the 1997 film The Fifth Element an Egyptian boy holds a mirror to illuminate a wall inside a cave for a fictional archaeologist.)
+Elaborate clockwork heliostats were made during the 19th Century which could reflect sunlight to a target in any direction using only a single mirror, minimizing light losses, and which automatically compensated for the Sun's seasonal movements.
 Some of these devices are still to be seen in museums, but they are not used for practical purposes today.
 Amateurs sometimes come up with ad hoc designs which work approximately, in some particular location, without any theoretical justification.
 An essentially limitless number of such designs are possible.